cloudnativetrainings/kubernetes-fundamentals-for-developers/.99_todos/labs.md

 => the lab currently confuses trainees

-# make use of training application instead of nginx all the time
+# make use of training application from seperate repo